Here we present you with some of the best options for eating and drinking on Vis!

-A quirky place that’s likely to be jumping at that time of an evening when others have shut up shop.
-But a fun bar to go to whatever time it is with a outdoors-but-indoors vibe; drinks are reasonably priced and the music is eclectic to say the least – expect to hear “amazing” 80s Europop with The XX only a few songs later.
+A quirky place that’s likely to be jumping at that time in the evening when other places have shut up shop.
+But a fun bar to go to whatever time it is, with its outdoors-but-indoors vibe; drinks are reasonably priced and the music is eclectic to say the least – expect to hear “amazing” 80s Europop with The XX only a few songs later.
 Just mind the smokers!

 Above Vis Town

 A twenty minute walk outside of Vis Town is Fort George, a long abandoned British fort that’s now home to a bar and restaurant, open during the summer months.
 Perched on a hill, there’s gorgeous views out to sea, and the pretty, slightly eccentrically decorated garden can’t help but provide you with a content, ‘this is the life’ feeling when you visit.
 Recommended.

 Riva sv.
 Mikule 6, Komiza

 Literally meaning ‘fish restaurant’, you can’t come here and, well…not partake in some fish or seafood!
 Try the squid ink (black) risotto or the octopus, fisherman’s style (essentially a goulash-type dish).
 Main courses are around the 80 – 100 Kunas mark, this is a good low-key option when eating out in Komiza.